vibhuti019/Student-Marksheet-Management/README.md

    * It Requires Windows Operating System To Run.

 ## Getting Started:-
-* Download Only The StuDBMS.exe File
+* Download Only The StuDBMS.exe File.

 ## Working On Source Code:-